Hanna025/Basic-to-Advanced-C/README.md

 Dont forget to include the header files of your programs in the implementation and application files.

-Execute the program like for eg :
+Execute the program like for eg if your makefile looks like this ->

 SI.exe : SIimp.o  SIapp.o
         cc -o SI.exe  SIimp.o  SIapp.o